doctorgu/do-tree/README.md

 ## Problem

 `map`, `find`, `filter`, `some` of Javascript functions on 1 depth array.
-For example, following returns name is b out of name is a, b, cb.
+For example, following returns name is not 'b'.

 ```Javascript
 const list = [